Bitcoin-com/golden-ticket/documentation/getting-started.md

 npm run build
 ```

-You can now start running the Golden Ticket commands.
+You can now run the Golden Ticket commands.
 A typical workflow is:

 - [generate-wallet](generate-wallet.md)
 - [create-addresses](create-addresses.md)